Science

 Key Stage 3

 At KS3 pupils follow a programme developed by the Science department and in line with the Revised Curriculum.
-Pupils have 7x52 minute lessons per fortnight (8 in year 8) and are taught by one teacher in all year groups.
+Pupils have 8 x 44 minute lessons per fortnight (9 in year 9) and are taught by one teacher in all year groups.

 Key Stage 4 and 5